Is this the year you pack up your crew and head to the mountains for that long-anticipated winter vacation on the slopes?

 Consider the Epic Pass – The Epic Pass gives you access to 17+ ski resorts throughout the US and Canada.

-You can get full season passes for your family, as well as single-day to week-long passes.
-In addition, you can buy Epic passes that are specific to the region you’re visiting.
-The more you plan to ski using the Epic Pass, the more money you will save.
-In addition, there are special Epic Passes at special prices for senior citizens, college students, and members of the military.
+There are special Epic Passes at special prices for senior citizens, college students, and members of the military.
 While the Epic Pass may not be for you and your family, it’s the first place you should start when looking for deals.

 Sign up for email newsletters of your top ski resorts – Nobody needs more email spam coming to their inbox, but many ski resorts use email to market their best sales of the season.
 Don’t miss out on these!

-Take advantage of Black Friday sales – This is for all of you that are last-minute planners!
 Ski resorts offer incredible Black Friday discounts on lift tickets, rentals, and lodging.
 Once you have an idea of where you want to go, visit the resort website and Facebook page just before Black Friday and the weekend following.
-We recently scored a three-pack of lift tickets to a local ski mountain for $150 with a steep discount on rentals too.

-Where you go on your family ski trip depends on so many variables.
 If you live in sunny Florida or the south of Texas, you will probably have to fly to your skiing destination.
 If you are a Vermonter (like me), your trip might be a bit shorter (and cheaper).
 When choosing the perfect ski mountain, proximity is one of your major considerations.

-If you know you are going to have to fly to your ski destination, look for deals on flights first before finding the perfect ski resort.
-Flights into major airports will usually be cheaper than flights into smaller airports.
-I’ve had great luck finding deals to Salt Lake City, Denver, and Boston using Kayak, which also has great deals on rental cars.
+If you know you are going to have to fly to your ski destination, look for deals on flights first before choosing a ski resort.
+Flights into major international airports will usually be cheaper than flights into small, regional airports.

 Things to Consider When Choosing Where to Ski or Snowboard

 Cost may or may not be your number one factor when planning your family ski vacation destination, but it’s probably one of them.
-Here are a few more things to consider:
+Here are a few more things to consider.

-The skiing or snowboarding ability of your family – If you are a family of beginners, make sure the ski mountain offers lots of beginner trails, lessons, and off-the-slope activities.
+If you are a family of beginners, make sure the ski mountain offers lots of beginner trails, lessons, and off-the-slope activities.
 If you have advanced skiers in your group, you will want a good mix of challenging trails.

 Eastern mountains also have awesome wooded trails, which can be a real challenge for all types of skiers and riders.
 Mountains in the west are often sunny with great powder, but the trails are steep and avalanches are always a concern.